silvio3105/Rules3105/README.md

 # VERSIONING & NAMING
 ### Software versioning

-- **Library/Driver: vX.Y(rcA)**
-	- **Y**: Minor version number.
-Starts from zero.
-Cannot go over 99.
-With leading zero(if `Y` is not zero).
-Increased by some amount with new features.
-Resets to zero when `X` increases.
-    - **X**: Mayor version number.
-Can start from zero.
-Cannot go over 99.
-Without leading zero.
-Increased when `Y` overflows or with big update(eg., reworked project etc...).
-    - **rc**: Stands for release candidate which means test release(version is not production ready).
-    - **A**: Release candidate number.
-Starts from one.
-Cannot go over 99.
-Without leading zero.
-Increased by one with every new release candidate.

-    `X` = 0 means the software does not contain all planned features for the first full release - beta phase (not the same as the release candidate).
-    **Examples:**
-    - `v0.01rc5` Release candidate #5 for version 0.01.
-    - `v1.13` Stable release, version 1.13.

 - **Application: vX.Y.Z(rcA)**
     - **Z**: Build number.
 Starts from zero.
 Cannot go over 99.
 With leading zero(if `Z` is not zero).
 Increased by some amount by bug fixes.
 Resets to zero when `Y` increases.
     - **Y**: Minor version number.
 Starts from zero.
 Cannot go over 99.
 With leading zero(if `Y` is not zero).
 Increased by one when `Z` overflows or new features are introduced.
 Resets to zero when `X` increases.